Chicago Workers’ Compensation Lawyers & Illinois Injury Lawyers

 What you should know and what you need to consider for work injuries as a result of repetitive work or repetitive stress to ensure you have the best Workers’ Compensation Claim possible.

-| May 19, 2020 | COVID19, Uncategorized, Worker Comp Blog, Worker Compensation |
+| May 19, 2020 | COVID19, Workers' Compensation |

 Under the Illinois Workers’ Compensation Act, workers usually encounter two types of work injuries in most circumstances: 1) injuries which resulted from a sudden event or accident, which is oftentimes termed an “acute” injury; and 2) repetitive trauma injuries which result from the cumulative stress developed over time, usually the result of doing the same activity over and over.